 ACF Winter is a medium-difficulty tournament held in mid-November.
 It is for both new and experienced players alike.

 ACF Regionals is a regional championship tournament held in January or February.
 It serves as a qualifier for ACF Nationals.

 ACF Nationals is the premier collegiate national championship held in April.
 To participate in ACF Nationals, teams must qualify by performing well at ACF Regionals, or may apply for wildcard bids.

 - all taking at least one class for credit during the school year.

-“Mixed” teams (or “Masters” teams or “Chimera” teams), i.e. teams containing players not all from one school, or players who have graduated are not allowed to play.
-The head editor of the tournament may make an exception; however, these dispensations are made very limited circumstances.
-ACF reserves the right to disallow any team from playing at one of its tournaments.
+“Mixed” teams containing players from more than one school are not allowed to play ACF tournaments.
+ACF may make exceptions in very limited circumstances.
+ACF reserves the right to disallow any team from playing at its tournaments.

 ACF tournaments are generally for college teams.
 In limited circumstances, ACF may arrange opportunities for high school teams to play ACF tournaments.

 People who have done satisfactory work for ACF in the prior year (such as editing an ACF tournament or contributing to the logistics of running ACF tournaments) may be invited to become provisional members of ACF.
 Invitations happen twice a year: before ACF Regionals, and after ACF Nationals.
 Provisional members can become full members by doing satisfactory work on another ACF project.